pandey-ankit/WebLogic_Kubernetes_Toolkit_UI/WebLogic-Kubernetes-Toolkit-UI/deploy-operator/deploy-operator.md

 3. Once you see *Verify Kubernetes Client Connectivity Success* window, Click *Ok*.
     ![Successfully Connected](images/SuccessfullyConnected.png)

-## Task 3: Install the WebLogic Kubernetes Operator
+## Task 3: Install the WebLogic Kubernetes Operator to Oracle Container Engine for Kubernetes (OKE) on Oracle Cloud Infrastructure (OCI)

 1. Click *WebLogic Operator*.
 You  see some pre-filled values. lets it remain the same and click *Install Operator*.
     ![WebLogic Operatotr](images/WebLogicOperator.png)